 MILARLY illuminated manuscripts of the Psychomachia of Prudentius occur in several collections.
-The British Museum possesses one: another is found in the library of archbishop Tenison, in the parish of St. Martin in the Fields; and we believe that there is one in each of the Universities.
-They are all of about the same date.
-The accompanying plate represents three of the drawings which illustrate the copy in the British Museum (MS. Cotton, Cleopat.
+The British Museum possesses one: another is found in the library of archbishop Tenison, in the parish of St. Martin in the Fields; and we believe that there is one in each They are all of of the Universities. about the same date.
+The accompanying plate represents three of the drawings which illustrate the copy in the British Museum (MS. Cotton.
+Cleopat.
 C. VIII.), which appears to be a manuscript of about the ninth century.
-They are good illustrations of the civil and military costume of that period. may be observed that, as far as we can judge by the illuminations which have come down to us, the dress of our ancestors did not vary much during the Anglo-Saxon period.
+They are good illustrations of the civil and military costume of that period.
+It may be observed that, as far as we can judge by the illuminations which have come down to us, the dress of our ancestors did not vary much during the Anglo-Saxon period.